nodejs/node/doc/api/fs.md

 * `callback` {Function}
   * `err` {Error}

-Asynchronously writes data to a file, replacing the file if it already exists.
+When `file` is a filename, asynchronously writes data to the file, replacing the file if it already exists.  `data` can be a string or a buffer.

-`data` can be a string or a buffer.
+When `file` is a file descriptor, the behavior is similar to calling `fs.write()` directly (which is recommended).
+See the notes below on using a file descriptor.

 The `encoding` option is ignored if `data` is a buffer.